Lansoweb/request-id/README.md

 $app->pipe(new \LosMiddleware\RequestId\RequestId($options);
 ```

-And the middleware will add a header
+And the middleware will add a header to the request AND response
 ```
 X-Request-Id: 56CEE969-4D3B-404E-9938-03E769E191CB
 ```